-A container is a block of code which is able to communicate with any other containers in the Luos network.
+A container is a block of code which will provide functionality.
+Containers are able to communicate with any other containers present in the Luos network.

 As a developer you will always develop your functionalities into containers, and never into the